Lectures by

 Truth, Relative and Absolute

 To find truth, one must experience truth through Transcendental Meditation.
-Truth cannot be expressed by articulate language.
-Truth is seen and experienced by intuition only, because it is the self-luminous light of consciousness.
+Truth cannot be expressed through language.
+Truth is only understood and experienced by intuition; the self-luminous light of consciousness.

 The movement of the mind in a righteous way leads to truth.
 The movement of the mind in a false way leads to untruth.
 Transcendental Meditation is the instrument to check the mind from lower movement and turn it to higher movement.